ras44/rstudio-project/README.md

 ## Contribute
 We welcome pull requests for new linux flavors and R versions.

 Note: to create a new build we recommend starting with a clean instance based off of [rstudio-instance](https://github.com/ras44/rstudio-instance).
-Your instance's R installation must have packrat already installed via `install.packages("packrat")`.
+Your instance's R installation must have renv already installed via `install.packages("renv")`.

 To create a build:
-- fork this repo on github
+- use this template on github
-- clone your fork locally
 - then run:

 ```